H4RP3RK/milestone3_rcn/testing.md

     3. Assign question and close question buttons should display modal.
     4. All other buttons should redirect to the suitable page.

+* Assign Modal
+    1. Check that all staff are select options and unassigned is also an option.
+    2. Check that modal closes when clicked outside the modal box.
+    3. Check that X button closes the modal.
+    4. Check that submit button assigns the question to the appropriate staff.

+* Close Modal
+    1. Check that modal closes when clicked outside the modal box.
+    2. Check that X button closes the modal.
+    3. Check that button closes question and end date appears in question details.

 * Question Details
     1. Check that details match question data.
     2. End date should be empty if question open.
 End date should display if question closed.